 Once you’ve got a fairly good handle on keywords and descriptive phrases, it’s time to plug those words into a business name generator.

-Since 1999, Nameboy has been taking keywords and turning them into potential (and available!) domain names for businesses like yours.
+Since 1999, Nameboy has been taking keywords and turning them into potential domain names for businesses like yours.
+It also checks the domain availability for you!
 And, even if you’re not ready to build a website just yet, Nameboy can be utilized as a business name generator to get you started on the right foot.

 Simply enter in 1 or 2 of your favorite descriptive keywords for your business into the name generator and click Submit.
 It’s that easy.
 Repeat until you find the business name of your dreams.